-White, Creamy, soft, delicious and simple to prepare: the sighs of nun are a typical Sicilian dessert, and precisely Messina, and I'm sure you'll fall in love with it.
+The sighs of nun are a typical Sicilian dessert, and precisely Messina: bianchi, Creamy, soft, delicious and simple to prepare.
+I'm sure you'll fall in love with it.
 I'm sort of a sandwich’ soft with the base of savoyards, stuffed with ricotta cream and decorated with icing sugar and candied.
 Usually with a candied orange zest or, Alternatively, a candied icing.
 Sometimes they are found with ricotta sprinkled with pistachios.
-But this decoration is not traditional, also because being "sighs of nun” , these sweets had to be as candid as possible.
-Also in this case sheep's ricotta is the protagonist, as in SICILIAN CANNOLI (if you've never made them take a look at the VIDEO RECIPE and get down to business).
+But this decoration is not traditional, also because being “sighs of nun” , these sweets had to be as candid as possible.
+Here, too, it is the protagonist the sheep's cottage cheese, as in SICILIAN CANNOLI (if you've never made them take a look at the VIDEO RECIPE and get down to business).

-The origin of nun's sighs, like most traditional Sicilian sweets, starting with the ALMOND PASTE, is attributed to the mastery of nuns scattered in convents throughout the island.
-In Messina the sighs of nun are found of various sizes: very big bone or mignon.
+The origin of nun's sighs, like most traditional Sicilian sweets, starting with the ALMOND PASTE, is attributed to the mastery of the nuns scattered in convents throughout the island.
+In Messina the sighs of nun are found of various sizes: very big or mignon.
 I chose an average size, to serve on the table an elegant but not microscopic dessert.
-We Sicilians do not love microscopic quantities in food, i think you understand.
+We Sicilians don't like microscopic amounts of food, i think you understand.

 The execution is simple and in the recipe you will find a small step.
 The base is a Savoyard paste, basically a kind of sponge cake with a double dose of flour, so that by inflating it remains consistent and you can cut it out of your pocket.
 The dessert is stuffed with a very simple cream of sheep's ricotta and icing sugar, and then decorated with a candied.
 In Messina it is not difficult to find them also stuffed with lemon pastry cream or chocolate pastry cream, but these are modern variants.